-- (4) a statement of all payments of compensation (other than salary or wages subject to withholding of federal income tax) to residents of Texas, or with respect to legal or administrative matters in Texas, or for representation before the Texas Legislature or any governmental agency or body.
-This statement shall include the actual expense for the test year, with any adjustments for known changes, and the actual expenses for the last odd-numbered calendar year; - (5) a statement of the total amount expended during the test year for legislative advocacy, with any adjustments for known changes, and the actual amount of any such expenses for the last odd-numbered year; and - (6) the amounts expended during the test year, with the corresponding amount for each, for business gifts, entertainment, charitable or civic contributions; institutional advertising; conservational advertising; consumption-inducing advertising; and other advertising.
+(4) a statement of all payments of compensation (other than salary or wages subject to withholding of federal income tax) to residents of Texas, or with respect to legal or administrative matters in Texas, or for representation before the Texas Legislature or any governmental agency or body.
+This statement shall include the actual expense for the test year, with any adjustments for known changes, and the actual expenses for the last odd-numbered calendar year;

+(5) a statement of the total amount expended during the test year for legislative advocacy, with any adjustments for known changes, and the actual amount of any such expenses for the last odd-numbered year; and entertainment, charitable or civic contributions; institutional advertising; conservational advertising; consumption-inducing advertising; and other advertising.